eva5covergence/EVA5_AI_Projects_new/Readme/Session14_Assignment/Readme.md

 ### **:small_orange_diamond: Preparation of Dataset**
 1. The dataset that was collected for training yolo model which contains 3590 images of people wearing Hardhat, Vest, Mask and Boots is being used in this assignment.
 2. The ["Planer CNN Repository"](https://github.com/NVlabs/planercnn) contains pretrained model weight which we have used to convert our PPE image dataset into surface plane images.
-3. The model outputs a image with depth information, surface plane segmentation.
+3. The model outputs a image with depth information and surface plane segmentation.
 4. Since depth information was taken from Midas model, the code was modified to generate only surface plane images.
 5. All the predicted images are stored along with their original image for comparision.
-6. This model is heavily dependent on GPU, we have to install CUDA version supporting our GPU architecture and the supporting version pytorch 0.4.1 has to installed to run the model
+6. This model is heavily dependent on GPU, we have to install CUDA version supporting our GPU architecture and the supporting version pytorch 0.4.1 has to installed to run the model.